The data we collect provides information on the base salaries of staff in the Public Service and shows us wage growth by sector.

 Salary by Occupation(XLSX, 11 KB)

 Median salaries measure the mid-point of the salary distribution (half of the employees are below and half are above this salary level).
 The median is less affected than (mean) average salaries by a small number of employees with very high salaries.
-The median salary for Public Service employees was $84,800, an annual increase of 7.2%.
+The median salary for Public Service employees was $88,900, an annual increase of 4.8%.
+Wage growth in the last year has generally continued to proportionally benefit those towards the lower end and middle of the salary distribution, with the highest salary growth near the bottom (at the 10th percentile) at 5.3%.

 The second tab in the visualisation above shows average salary by occupation group.
-In the year to June 2023, the increase in average salaries for Managers was 5.3% (1.6% in 2022) compared with 7.3% for staff in non-managerial occupations (3.2% in 2022).
-Average salaries increased 9.3% for Clerical and Administrative Workers, 8.9% for Contact Centre Workers, 7.1% for ICT Professionals and Technicians, 7.1% for Legal, HR, and Finance Professionals, 6.9% for Information Professionals, 6.0% for Social, Health and Education Workers, 6.0% for Policy Analysts, and 5.8% for Inspectors and Regulators.
+In the year to June 2024, the increase in average salaries for Managers was 5.0% (5.3% in 2023) compared with 4.8% for staff in non-managerial occupations (7.3% in 2023).
+In terms of the other occupational groups, average salaries increased the most for Social, Health and Education Workers (6.6%) and Information Professionals (6.5%), and the least for Inspectors and Regulators (4.0%) and Legal, HR, and Finance Professionals (4.1%).

 The third tab in the visualisation above shows average salary by department.
 Departments that have a higher proportion of staff in operational and service delivery jobs tend to have a lower average salary, for example: